Water Webinar Series

 What to Know, New Version Model Aquatic Health Code

-Join us for a webinar to discuss the recently released 2023 MAHC (4th edition) updates.
-CDC’s CDR Joe Laco will give a brief background and share tools for using the MAHC.
-Dewey Case, Technical Director for the Council for the Model Aquatic Health Code, will provide an overview of the 2023 MAHC and changes you can expect for the next update cycle.
+This webinar discusses the recently released 2023 MAHC (4th edition) updates.
+CDC’s CDR Joe Laco gives a brief background and shared tools for using the MAHC.
+Dewey Case, Technical Director for the Council for the Model Aquatic Health Code, provides an overview of the 2023 MAHC and changes to expect for the next update cycle.

 Presenter Dewey Case serves as the Technical Director for the Council for the Model Aquatic Health Code.
 He holds multiple Instructor Trainer certifications from the American Red Cross, as well as instructor credentials with the Pool and Hot Tub Alliance.